 Let’s sum up the key points above:

-Of course, the ELK Stack can be augmented with other platforms and services.
+Of course, for those who want to do it themselves, the ELK Stack can be augmented with other platforms and services.
 That is precisely what several of the open source SIEM solutions on the market do.
 But this requires a huge engineering feat by the organization.
 The number of resources and technical know-how required to amalgamate the ELK Stack with other add-ons and platforms, not to mention the financial cost, make the case for opting for a commercial SIEM.